 It’s imperative to enlist others to assist in caring for an elderly relative at home.
 It can take the burden off of you, make your relative happy, and give some pleasure to others.

 Often children enjoy reading aloud to seniors: it helps their reading skills and creates a cross-generational friendship enjoyed by both.
+It’s a fantastic idea to document their childhood memories to make them feel at ease with you.

 5. Get Professional Assistance